 Historically, a typical approach to this problem was to fit a parametric multivariate distribution (usually Gaussian) and use it to calculate the pattern probabilities.
 There are, however, issues with applying this technique at scale:

 Fortunately, we can still apply a generative approach (in the sense of focusing on distributional properties of the time series of interest) if we combine it with dimensionality reduction techniques.
-If our features of interest are continuous (or we can reasonably approximate them as such), it is not too much of a stretch to assume that the joint distribution belongs to an elliptical class and therefore a decomposition based on principal components analysis can be applied in a meaningful way.
+If our features of interest are continuous (or we can reasonably approximate them as such), it’s not too much of a stretch to assume that the joint distribution belongs to an elliptical class and therefore a decomposition based on principal components analysis can be applied in a meaningful way.

-The graph below demonstrates the application of this method to a problem Semiotic Labs recently solved for a client: we were presented with data collected for two motors forming a single engine unit.
+We applied this method to a problem Semiotic Labs recently solved for a client: we were presented with data collected for two motors forming a single engine unit.
 The client knew that December 2015 was a period of normal operations in both motors and wanted our opinion on the motor performance from January 2016 onward.
 We trained a PCA scorer on the good period for motor 1 and evaluated the 2016 part of the data for both motors.